-Under the labour and employment laws in China, employers are not required to publish information on pay or other details about employees or the general workforce.
-However, publicly traded companies, which do not include subsidiaries of multinational companies, are subject to certain disclosure requirements, including the names of senior management and information regarding their remuneration.
+Employers are not required to publish information on pay, or other details about employees or the general workforce.
+However, publicly traded companies (not including subsidiaries of multinational companies) are subject to certain disclosure requirements, including the names of senior management and information regarding their remuneration.